fflorez89/ansible/README.md

 # ansible
-You will be able to find ansible playbooks developed for Qvantel's project which will allow you to perform easier and quicker some daily activities.
+You will be able to find ansible playbooks developed for Qvantel's project which will allow you to perform easier and quicker daily activities.